2017 – CFUW National Challenge “16 Days, 16 Actions” working to prevent Violence Against Women (See 16 actions – 16 days)

 2003 – Hosted a public presentation by Dr Charles Ungerleider on the topic “Is public education threatened?”

 2002 – Community Affairs arranged for the provincial commission on public education to visit North Vancouver and listen to the concerns of the community.

 2001 – Participated in the August 2001 International Federation of University Women’s Triennial meeting hosted by Ottawa, Canada.

 2000 – Co-hosted the provincial CFUW conference here on the North Shore.
 Part of the program was a community forum “Fostering a Youth Friendly Community”.

 2000 – Worked cooperatively on a joint resolution for CFUW on the subject of drug and alcohol counselling.

 1998 – Held a community workshop with the theme Today’s Girl Child-Tomorrow’s Woman.

 1996 – Forum on Canadian Unity.

-1993 – As part of an event in 1993 we sponsored a concluding forum entitled Where Do We Go From Here?
+1993 – Sponsored a forum entitled Where Do We Go From Here?

 1992 – Public forum titled Women & Violence: Federal, Provincial and Local Initiatives.
 This was a springboard to the development of the North Shore’s Together Against Violence month which has been held each November since 1993.